Aon Center (Chicago)

-The building is managed by Jones Lang LaSalle, which is also headquartered in the building.
-Aon Center also houses the headquarters of Aon and one of Kraft Heinz's two headquarters (the other being in Pittsburgh), and the former world headquarters of Amoco prior to its acquisition by BP.
+The building is managed by JLL, which is also headquartered in the building.
+Aon Center houses the headquarters of Aon, Blue Cross Blue Shield Association, and Kraft Heinz (BCBS and Kraft Heinz each have a second headquarters, located in Washington D.C. and Pittsburgh respectively); the building formerly served as the world headquarters of Amoco prior to its merger into BP.

-The building was briefly the tallest in Chicago, but was soon surpassed by the Sears Tower (now known as the Willis Tower).
-However, the Aon Building was the fourth-tallest completed building in the world at the time of its completion.
+The building was briefly the tallest in Chicago, but was soon surpassed by the Sears Tower.
+It was the fourth-tallest building in the world at the time of its completion.